rsensenig/amplify-wiki/Single-Campaign-Mode.md

 ```

 ## Adding Campaign Assets
-For now, campaign assets must be added manually, into src/assets/images or src/assets/text.
+For now, campaign assets must be added manually into src/assets/images or src/assets/text.
 Eventually, it would be ideal to modify our db schema to accommodate more fields.

 **Images**
 Images should conform to the following naming scheme: